ellisjoe/mvn-search/README.md

 Options
 =======
-There is build-in support for searching either [MvnRepository](https://mvnrepository.com/) (default) or [Maven Central](https://search.maven.org/) which can be toggled using the `-r` or `--repository` flags:
+There is built-in support for searching either [MvnRepository](https://mvnrepository.com/) (default) or [Maven Central](https://search.maven.org/) which can be toggled using the `-r` or `--repository` flags:
 ```
 $ mvn-search -r mvn-repo <query>